Key Points

 - Apostille, certified translation, and international shipping after you collect the certificate

 If the receiving authority does not request Legal Affairs Bureau issuance, municipal office issuance may be an alternative — we can collect this by power of attorney (¥5,500 per document, plus actual fees).
-During case review, we check the route based on your circumstances, registered domicile, and destination country.
+During case review, we check the route based on your circumstances, registered domicile, destination country, and the receiving authority's written instructions.
+Email-based review is recommended when these instructions need to be confirmed before quotation.

 Do I need to have my fiancé's name and nationality finalized before applying?